fessionalpro/wings-doc/src/0-wings/README.md

   we still advocate "eat less sugar, write good java"
 * WebMvc - Although `webflux` has better design and performance than servlet, the TX scenario is currently more of blocking IO, multi-threaded.
-* Lombok - Make java code simple, aslo with the experimental feature, need to add them to pom manually.
+* Lombok - Make java code simple, also with the experimental feature, need to add them to pom manually.
 * Git-flow - Best practices for git management.
 * Trunk-based - CI/CD Best practices.
-* Guava, commons-lang3, commons-io - Must-have toolkits for engineers.
+* Guava, commons-lang3, commons-io - Must-have toolkit for engineers.
 * ShardingSphere - RW split and data sharding is enough to solve 90% of the `data big` problems.
 * Hazelcast - Compared to Redis, Hazelcast is simpler and more integrated.
 * ServiceComb - more engineering and compact microservice/cloud solution